aphyr/distsys-class/README.markdown

 ### Serializability

 - All operations (transactions) appear to execute atomically
+- In some order
-- Every process agrees on operation order
+  - No constraints on what that order is
+  - Perfectly okay to read from the past, for instance

 ### Causal consistency